Pharmacy Residency Information

 - Teaching, education and dissemination of knowledge

 Our program works with each resident to design a customized development plan based on their knowledge, skills and areas of interest.
 Upon successful completion of the program, the individual resident will be well-prepared to pursue their unique career goals.
-Residents must complete 12 one-month rotations, including five required and seven elective rotations, as well as three required longitudinal rotations.
+Residents must complete 11 monthly rotations, including 5 required and 6 elective rotations, as well as 4 required longitudinal rotations.

 - Critical Care Unit